dms-vep/dms-vep-pipeline/test_example/data/README.md

 ## Site numbering
 [site_numbering_map.csv](site_numbering_map.csv): Maps sequential 1, 2, ... numbering of the gene to a "reference" numbering scheme that represents the standard naming of sites for this gene.
+Also assigns each site to a region (domain) of the protein.

 ## Mutation-type classification
 [data/mutation_design_classification.csv](data/mutation_design_classification.csv) classifies mutations into the different categories of designed mutations.